 Orange Zircon Ring

-To see a video of this item please visit https://www.instagram.com/p/BaZ9rJRFpHm/?taken-by=greengemcompany
+To see a video of this ring in natural light please visit; https://www.instagram.com/p/CTlSy09JJqn/

 Zircon’s fire, brilliance, and beauty can rival any gem.
 The affordability of its vibrant greens, sky blues, and pleasing earth tones contributes to its growing popularity today.

-Once considered a diamond alternative, today we know that natural zircons are in fact the most ancient materials on Earth, holding within their brilliant depths a time capsule of our planet’s birth.
+Once a diamond alternative today we know that natural zircons are in fact the most ancient materials on Earth, holding within their brilliant depths a time capsule of our planet’s birth.

-A tiny fragment of zircon discovered in western Australia is the oldest known object on earth: 4.404 billion years old.
+A tiny fragment of zircon from western Australia is the oldest object on earth: 4.404 billion years old.
 Earth itself formed less than 150 million years earlier.

-An even older example was found in a large meteorite in Chile.
+An even older example is from large meteorite in Chile.
 The oldest thing scientists have ever examined, that zircon formed at least 4.6 billion years ago in the swirling disk of dust and rocks that became the planets.

 Today, natural zircon is often overlooked because cubic zirconia, the laboratory-grown diamond imitation, is so much more common.
-Many people don’t even realize that there is a beautiful natural gemstone called zircon.
+As a result many people don’t even realize that there is a beautiful natural gemstone zircon.